What is Insert Molding?

 Generally, this manufacturing process is carried out on a machine specially designed and built to carry out a double injection in a single cycle.
 The first stage involves injecting the one type of plastic into a mold.
 On completion of this insert molding process, the machine rotates the plastic mold automatically before injecting another type of plastic through into the mold.

 Two-shot plastic insert molding creates a powerful molecular bond by optimizing the co-polymerization of the two substrates (one of which is usually hard while the other is soft).
-The ability to create a molded unit from two different types of materials in one process is the biggest advantage to insert molding.
+The ability to create a molded unit from two different types of materials in one process is the biggest advantage to insert molding as a double injection molding process.

 What Are the Parts of a Mold?